alphagov/govuk-developer-docs/source/manual/slack-unavailable.html.md

 - Google will treat the group email address as "Invited", rather than "Added" to the space.
 - Members of the Google group will be able to discover your space using "Browse spaces".
 - This means you won't have to worry about keeping your list of team members in sync with your 'space'.

+## 2nd line Google Space

+There is a persistent [Technical 2nd Line space](https://mail.google.com/mail/u/0/#chat/space/AAAAuQLSk78), to which the [Technical 2nd Line Support Google Group](https://groups.google.com/a/digital.cabinet-office.gov.uk/g/2nd-line-support) is invited as a member.
+Everyone on 2nd line should therefore be able to use the 2nd line space in the event of a Slack outage.